 I hated running the Pacer Test in elementary school.
-I hated running in general, and still hate running until this day.
-But for some reason, I had decided to join track & field when I was in junior high school.
+I hated running in general and still hate running to this day.
+But for some reason, I had decided to join track and field when I was in junior high school.

 During the first few days after I joined the team, everything ached, especially my legs, and the pain didn’t disappear even days later.
 My lungs would burn and roar with every breath and would remind me that I was completely out of shape.

 After school, my team would meet on the track to start warming up.
 Our warm-up consisted of endless amounts of push-ups, crunches, stretches, and, of course, running: a one-mile run.
 It was absolutely terrifying.
 The first time I completed the practice run, I ran a quarter lap and walked the rest.
 I felt disoriented and pitied myself the whole way through, but I didn’t want to let anyone down; I wasn’t going to quit.

 With each practice, I improved my mile time little by little.
 But, I would still complain to my coach about how much pain I was in and how unbelievably sore I was.
 He would comfort me by saying that whenever I felt any pain, I could rest assured I was doing all of the warm-ups and exercises correctly.
 So I stopped telling him about the pain.

 Surprisingly, I grew to enjoy the mile run because it was never as arduous as the main exercises, never as new.
 Running started to become familiar and safe.

 One day, as I was running the mile, my coach tried to catch my attention—he was waving his arms and smiling widely.
 As I approached him, I worried that I had done something wrong, as I was excessively critical of myself.
 But instead of criticism, he congratulated me for finishing the mile.
 I had run the mile and not noticed that I passed the finish line!
 For the first time, my mind had not been occupied with thoughts of pain in my legs or in my lungs.